iammesina012/swag-labs-test-suite/README.md

 Each test case has: Test Case ID, Test Scenario, Precondition, Test Data, Test Steps, Expected Result, Actual Result, and Status.

-## Bugs Found

-While testing, I found 4 bugs using the `standard_user` account and wrote them up as bug reports (Title, Environment, Steps to Reproduce, Expected Result, Actual Result):

-1. Product name shows leftover code text instead of a normal name
-2. Sort dropdown arrow icon doesn't open the dropdown when clicked (only the text works)
-3. Username/Password fields show error styling even when the real issue is session timeout, not wrong input
-4. System lets you go to checkout even with an empty cart

 ## Tools Used

 - Excel — for practicing writing test cases and bug reports
 - Manual testing only, no automation

-## File

-- `Swag_Labs_Test_Suite.xlsx` — all test cases by page, plus a bug report tab

-## Skills Practiced

-- Writing test cases
-- Positive, negative, and edge case testing
-- Exploratory / ad-hoc testing
-- Finding and reporting bugs

 ---

 This is a personal project for practice, not affiliated with SauceDemo/Sauce Labs.